 If people want to try out your products, how can they do it, where can they meet you?

-We have a great YouTube channel with lots of how-to videos.
-We also partnered with a blind Occupational Therapist who shows how to layer good organizational techniques with WayAround.
+They have a great YouTube channel with lots of how-to videos.
+They have also partnered with a blind Occupational Therapist who shows how to layer good organizational techniques with WayAround.
 She’s the most organized person I’ve ever met!
-You can purchase WayTags from our website – WayAround.com – or through one of our distributors.
+You can purchase WayTags from their website – WayAround.com – or through one of their distributors.